Trigger Warning! Top IRS Audit Triggers

 Profit and Loss in Business (Schedule C):

 Taxpayers running businesses should avoid abusing deductions, maintain meticulous records, and allocate personal and business expenses separately to decrease their chances of being audited.
+Understanding how audit triggers impact taxpayers is essential for minimizing financial risk.
+Certain actions, such as claiming large losses or inconsistent income reporting, can raise red flags with tax authorities.
+By adopting best practices in record-keeping and expense reporting, taxpayers can reinforce their defenses against potential audits.

 Employer Retention Credit Submissions:

 The IRS is taking steps to stop the many abuses of the Employer Retention Credit.
-They are offering a window where taxpayers who submitted questionable claims can withdraw an ERC claim that hasn’t yet been paid, and/ort a voluntary disclosure program for those who did not meet eligibility requirements and want to repay the funds received.
+They are offering a window where taxpayers who submitted questionable claims can withdraw an ERC claim that hasn't yet been paid, and/ort a voluntary disclosure program for those who did not meet eligibility requirements and want to repay the funds received.
+Understanding irs notice cp14 implications is vital for taxpayers who may receive this type of notification.
+It indicates that there may be issues with their tax return, and taking prompt action can help resolve potential penalties or further complications.
+Consulting with a tax professional can provide clarity and guidance on how to address the notice effectively.

 Gig Work and Side Hustles: